 Lynn worked on several other franchise titles and a few original IP titles for extreme games during her tenure at Sony.
 “During this time, Holliday was a consistent presence and leader in innovation,” Lynn said.
 Holliday’s support and mentorship helped Lynn climb the ranks to become a key innovator in Sony’s pipelines and processes too.
 Then, with Sony’s support, Holliday launched RedZone Games, but Lynn and Holliday remained friends.

-After 7 years at Sony, Lynn moved back to Phoenix to join Arizona’s leading indie dev studio Rainbow Studios (formerly THQ), where she did a little bit of everything.
+After 7 years at Sony, Lynn moved back to Phoenix to join Arizona’s leading game dev studio Rainbow Studios (formerly THQ), where she did a little bit of everything.
 She worked on exciting titles such as Untamed and Reflex and used her skills in animation, modeling, rigging, concept art, pipeline optimization, tools integration and project management.

 Lynn never forgot Holliday’s role in her professional and career development, which inspired her to start teaching.
 “Now we both enjoy opportunities to give back to the community through instruction and mentoring,” she said.